 If you want to access the Particle Defaults panel for a user-defined outline, you can still do so by navigating to the Particle Defaults panel in the Base Outline, then selecting the user outline from the outline dropdown.
 You will be initially greeted by a notice letting you know why this panel is hidden and giving you the option to manually access it.

-You can also take advantage of the search field to filter particles, positions, and atoms to make it easier to find the specific item you want to configure.
-To make things even easier to navigate through, you can use the Collapse All and Expand All buttons to collapse items down so all see is its name and whether or not it is activated, or expand them all.
+You can also take advantage of the search field to filter particles and positions to make it easier to find the specific item you want to configure.
+To make things even easier to navigate through, you can use the Collapse All and Expand All buttons to collapse items down so all you see is its name and whether or not it is activated, or expand them all.
 Upon selecting the expansion arrow to the left of each item, you can expand or collapse it, individually.

 Positions are particles as well, but they differ in that they are typically anchor points by which other content is assigned.
 With the exception of the spacer, position particles are home to other content types, including modules, page content, and system messages.